Perspective | The Suez logjam shows how fragile our global trade system is

 In 1956, Gamal Abdel Nasser led Egypt to nationalize the canal, resulting in the first of its two major closings.
 Reopened after a few months, the Suez Canal was a strategic asset for the nation, providing revenue from tolls.
 Today, ships pay on average $700,000 to traverse the canal, one way.

 In 1968, the Six-Day War led to the longest closing of the Suez, a total of eight years, until 1975.
 The Israeli attack on Egypt was such a surprise, and so successful with the capture of Sinai and crossing of the Suez, that 15 vessels were caught in the canal when it closed.
-The mariners trapped on board, from Europe and the United States, formed the “Great Bitter Lake Association,” also known as the Yellow Fleet.
+The mariners trapped onboard, from Europe and the United States, formed the “Great Bitter Lake Association,” also known as the Yellow Fleet.
 Over time, the ships were nested and caretaker crews replaced the original ones.
 Most of the vessels were declared losses, but two German vessels reached Hamburg on May 24, 1975, completing the longest transit of the canal in history.

 The closing of the canal by the Ever Given may last days, or it could go on for weeks, and potentially months if the vessel sustains structural damage.
-No matter how long she remains astride the canal, the economic and political impact are immediate.
-On average, Lloyd’s estimate that each day the canal is closed, $9.6 billion worth of goods are stranded and unable to get to markets in Asia and Europe.
+No matter how long it remains astride the canal, the economic and political impact are immediate.
+On average, Lloyd’s estimates that each day the canal is closed, $9.6 billion worth of goods are stranded and unable to get to markets in Asia and Europe.

 In terms of immediate impacts, Europe will see a spike in fuel prices, as oil from the Persian Gulf is delayed from arriving in ports.
 Millions of customers expecting orders will see their deliveries postponed as warehouses and distribution sites soon run out of stock.
 Ports expecting to receive ships, such as Rotterdam, Felixstowe and Hamburg for the Ever Given, will have empty berths and send workers home.
 Factories and production facilities that require material from Asia — such as carmakers in Germany — may have to close assembly lines as key components become unavailable, also delaying shipments from Europe to North and South America.

 Even when the canal is reopened — or as ships divert around the Cape of Good Hope, adding nearly 3,500 miles to their voyage — the arrival of late ships, along with regularly scheduled deliveries, will cause delays in ports similar to what is occurring in American harbors.
 The inability to free the Ever Given during recent high tides, and the decision to call in the Dutch salvage company SMIT, indicates that this may take days, if not longer, with a spring tide scheduled to hit on March 31.
-With the ship aground at each end, and only the amidships section afloat, there is a concern about sagging stresses causing cracks in the hull, particularly the longer she remains grounded and as fuel, ballast and cargo are removed.
+With the ship aground at each end, and only the midship section afloat, there is a concern about sagging stresses causing cracks in the hull, particularly the longer it remains grounded and as fuel, ballast and cargo are removed.
 The latter is a tough challenge due to the size and height of the vessel.
 Egypt and the Suez Canal Authority are using dredgers to clear out the dirt along the forward port side of the vessel.
-The concern is not merely that material, but the dirt beneath the hull and concern about the vessel rolling or cracking.
+The concern is not merely that material, but the dirt beneath the hull, and also the prospect of the vessel rolling or cracking.

 The growth of fleets at both ends of the canal — along with a large group anchored in the Great Bitter Lake, reminiscent of the Yellow Fleet — raises concerns, too.
 Shippers will want to offload high value, time-constrained and perishable cargo.
 Such an accumulation of vessels also raises security concerns about having so many valuable ships in a specific area.